-The present list of infringements and scores will be reviewed on an ongoing basis.
+The present list of infringements and points will be reviewed on an ongoing basis.

-BRACKNELL FOREST COUNCIL

-Licensing Section, Time Square, Market Street, Bracknell, RG12 1JD 01344 352000 licence.all@bracknell-forest.gov.uk

-Contraventions Points ✓ Contraventions Points ✓

-Unlicensed vehicle 12 Overcharging 6

-Driving with no valid 12 Private hire vehicle 6

-insurance parked on rank

-Unlicensed driver 12 Smoking in vehicle 6

-Driving with no valid 12 Hackney carriage left 4

-MOT/inspection unattended on rank

-Contravention of Stop 12 Failure to notify accident 4

-Notice/suspension

-Private Hire plying for hire 12 Failure to comply with 4

-traffic sign or signal

-Behaving in a disorderly 12-4 No Smokefree signage 4

-manner

-Failure to wear or display 8 Failure to provide MOT, 4

-driver badge inspection or insurance

-document

-Illegal tyres (per tyre) 8 Illegal use of bus lane 4

-C&U regulations 8-4 Failure to notify change of 4

-details

-Too many passengers 8 Horn misuse 3

-Failure to notify conviction, 6 Failure to carry required 3

-caution or fixed penalty equipment

-notice

-Failure to display plate or 6 Vehicle in an unclean 2

-stickers condition

-Use of hand held phone or 6 Other:

-radio while driving

-Deteiler
+BRACKNELL FOREST COUNCIL Licensing Section, Time Square, Market Street, Bracknell, RG12 1JD 01344 352000 licence.all@bracknell-forest.gov.uk ✓ $\checkmark$ Contraventions Points Contraventions Points Unlicensed vehicle 12 Overcharging 6 Driving with no valid 12 Private hire vehicle 6 parked on rank insurance 12 Unlicensed driver Smoking in vehicle 6 Driving with no valid 12 Hackney carriage left 4 MOT/inspection unattended on rank Contravention of Stop 12 4 Failure to notify accident Notice/suspension Private Hire plying for hire 12 Failure to comply with 4 traffic sign or signal 12-4 Behaving in a disorderly No Smokefree signage 4 manner Failure to wear or display 8 Failure to provide MOT, 4 inspection or insurance driver badge document Illegal use of bus lane Illegal tyres (per tyre) 8 4 8-4 4 C&U regulations Failure to notify change of details Too many passengers 8 Horn misuse 3 Failure to carry required Failure to notify conviction, 6 3 caution or fixed penalty equipment notice 2 Failure to display plate or 6 Vehicle in an unclean condition stickers Use of hand held phone or 6 Other: radio while driving Details: Plate no: ......
+Vehicle reg no: ......
+Badge no. .....
+Driver's name: .....
+The contravention(s) above mean(s) that you have acquired points.
+If you believe that this notice has been issued in error, or that there are mitigating circumstances not taken into account by the officer, there is a right of appeal to the Chief Officer: Environment and Public Protection at Time Square within 14 days of receiving this notice.
+You will receive notification of the decision of the appeal within 30 days of receipt of the notice of appeal.
+Officer: .....
+Date: .....